 - theft or violent crime with a sentence order of at least one (1) year

-Aliens arrested for any crime in Nevada are advised to retain experienced counsel as soon as possible.
+Aliens arrested for any crime in the state of Nevada are advised to retain experienced counsel as soon as possible.
 They may be able to persuade the prosecutor to dismiss the case or reduce it to a non-deportable offense.
-Learn more about the criminal defense of immigrants in Nevada.

 In California?
 Go to our page on California crime laws.